 How Is a Tooth Extracted?

-We will carefully numb the area surrounding the tooth to be extracted and we will then use our dental tools to carefully remove the afflicted tooth.
+We will carefully numb the area surrounding the tooth to be extracted and we will use an elevator (dental tool) to loosen the tooth, and then remove with forceps.
 We will always work at a slow pace to suit our patient and we will explain what we are doing so you are comfortable and happy.
 We have treated many nervous patients and encourage you to let us know if you are a bit worried about your treatment.

 Tooth Replacement Options

 We are able to offer a variety of different options to replace missing teeth and we will be happy to discuss this in more detail with you: